 Intrinsic rewards are intangible, internal, and housed within us.
 They are expressed through the positive recognition other give us and the positive thoughts think about ourselves.

 Now, consider this: Is it the tangible reward, itself, that changes behavior, or is it the underlying recognition - the intangible reward - you receive that matters most?
 Like many others, you probably think it's the recognition behind the reward is most important, and we agree.
 We like to be recognized and appreciated for what we do by people who are important to us.
 It makes us feel valuable, important, and a part of a team: something bigger than ourselves.

 When designing safety recognition programs, it's important to remember it's not the tangible "thing" awarded to the recipient that determines the effectiveness of the recognition.
 The secret to truly effective recognition is to:

 For more information on effective recognition check out Steve Geigle's Rules for Radical Recognition.

-The old adage, "you get what you give," certainly applies when it comes to recognizing employees.
+The familiar adage, "you get what you give," certainly applies when recognizing employees.

 Check out this short audio clip by Steve Geigle discussing the difference between policy-driven and heart-driven recognition.